Joe Walsh Warns ‘Watching Fox News Can Get You Killed’ After Host Questions Social Distancing

 — Joe Walsh (@WalshFreedom) March 17, 2020

-Of course, the Fox News host didn’t mention who the infectious disease doctor she said in her comments was.
+The Fox News host didn’t name the infectious disease doctor she said she spoke to.
 Still, she seemed plenty convinced about her statements that social distancing wasn’t necessary to fight the novel coronavirus.

-Walsh’s retweet received 1,400 retweets, and 4,500 Twitter accounts also hit the “like” button in support of his warning.
+Walsh’s retweet received 1,400 retweets, and 4,500 Twitter users also hit the “like” button in support of his warning.

-Some people who replied to Walsh’s thoughts noted that Ingraham talked about social distancing as if many other countries throughout the world hadn’t successfully managed to curb the spread of the virus within them due to strict measures enacted.
+Some people who replied to Walsh’s thoughts noted that Ingraham talked about social distancing as if many other countries throughout the world hadn’t successfully managed to curb the spread of the virus by enacting strict measures.

 Others also pointed out the hypocrisy of Ingraham telling viewers that social distancing has no evidence to back it up while she is likely practicing it herself at Fox News.
-Several people urged the host to practice what she preaches and go out and about without worrying.
+Several people urged the host to practice what she preaches, and go out and about without worrying about contracting the virus.

-According to the American Society of Microbiology revealed that studying the history of social distancing and other Non-Pharmaceutical Interventions (NPI) proves that there is data that supports the efficacy of containment strategies, including quarantine, border controls, contact tracing, and surveillance.
+The American Society of Microbiology revealed that studying the history of social distancing and other Non-Pharmaceutical Interventions (NPI) proves that there is data that supports the efficacy of containment strategies — including quarantine, border controls, contact tracing, and surveillance.
 The sooner that such approaches are implemented, the better they work.
 When it works properly, social distancing helps slow the spread of diseases and reduces the number of disease-related deaths.

 “In recent years, NPI measures have been influential in lessening the impact of H1N1 and containing the 2003 outbreak of SARS-CoV.”

-The Inquisitr previously reported that Walsh predicted that after 2020, the Republican party would end no matter who ends up winning the presidency.
+The Inquisitr previously reported that Walsh predicted that after 2020, the Republican party would end no matter who wins the presidency.